Day 1 - Depart U.S. / Fly overnight to Munich

 buildings designed by the famous architect Balthasar Neumann were added to this

-rich Bavarian tableau.
-Today, Meersburg is one of the most visited sites in
+cultural community in Baden-Württemberg.
+Today, Meersburg is one of the most

 Day 7 - The flower island of Mainau / Reichenau Island / Constance

-A short boat ride this morning takes us across one of the
+A short ferry ride this morning takes us across one of the

 three arms of the lake to Mainau Island, nicknamed locally “Blumeninsel,” or